 \subsection{Ising Game}

-In the Ising example there are two states for each particle and two global controls that determine the rate of transitions between the states.
-It is inspired by the physical Ising model and provides and example of a critical phase transition.
-We consider the following parameters of the model: \begin{itemize} \item $\bs{\beta}$ governs the cost to deviate the control from the rest state of $1$.
-(Small $\bs\beta$ corresponds to high cost). \item $\bs{H}$ adds an external bias to the preferred state. \item $\bs{J}$ adds a preference to either congregate in one state (when $\bs{J}<0$). \item $\bs{q}$ governs the rate of observations of the states. \end{itemize}
+In the Ising example, there are two states for each agent and two global controls that determine the rate of transitions between the states.
+It is inspired by the physical Ising model and provides an example of a critical phase transition.
+We consider the following parameters of the model: \begin{itemize} \item $\bs{\beta}$ governs the cost of deviating the control from the rest state of $1$.
+(Small $\bs\beta$ corresponds to high cost). \item $\bs{H}$ adds an external bias to a preferred state. \item $\bs{J}$ adds a preference to congregate in one state (when $\bs{J}>0$). \item $\bs{q}$ governs the rate of observations of the states. \end{itemize}

 The controls are exactly the transition rates, i.e., $\beta(0,1,\Sigma,\alpha) = \alpha^0$ and $\beta(1,0,\Sigma,\alpha) = \alpha^1$.
 We assume the cost is

 We reduce the problem to a single dimension by $\hat{\Sigma} = \Sigma^1 - \Sigma^0$ ($\Sigma^0 = \frac{1-\hat{\Sigma}}{2}$ and $\Sigma^1 = \frac{1+\hat{\Sigma}}{2}$).
 We now have that $\hat{\Sigma}$ jumps by $\frac{2}{N}$ at rate $N\, \alpha^0\, (1-\hat{\Sigma})/2$ and jumps by $-\frac{2}{N}$ at rate $N\, \alpha^1\, (1+\hat{\Sigma})/2$.